Rural Generalist Medicine

 For further information, refer to the RACGP Pathway to Fellowship website.

-In Victoria, the government has intiated the Victorian Rural Generalist Program to enable future Rural Generalists to start their junior medical career and complete their specalist training in rural and remote regions.
+In Victoria, the government has initiated the Victorian Rural Generalist Program to enable future Rural Generalists to start their junior medical career and complete their specialist training in rural and remote regions.
 VRGP can be accessed as early as internship with pathways to enter in later years.
 Here is a brief outline of the program:-

 • Internship – Rural Generalist Year 1